-Red Lentil Kofte is a vegan Middle Eastern dish made of red lentils, bulgur, and sauteed onion.
+Red Lentil Kofte (Vospov Kofte) is a vegan Middle Eastern dish made of red lentils, bulgur, and sauteed onion.
 It’s not only easy to make, but so fresh and delicious especially when topped with colorful chopped salad.

 How to make Red Lentil Kofte

 Start out by making the salad.
-Dice up some green Italian pepper, cucumber, and plum tomatoes.
+Dice up some green Italian pepper, cucumber, and tomatoes into ¼-inch pieces.
 Combine these fresh veggies with scallions, fresh parsley, lemon juice, and seasonings.

 Other recipes you may like